vinDAR-MEDS/.github/profile/README.md

 # How to Use This Organization

 ## Each repository includes:
-- A clear README describing purpose and entry points
+- A clear README describing the purpose and entry points
-- A walkthrough of directory structure
+- A walkthrough of the directory structure
 - Standardized file naming conventions
 - Reproducible code and documented workflows
 - Appropriate licensing and contributor information
-- A walkthrough of directory structure
+- A walkthrough of the directory structure
 - Standardized file naming conventions
 - Reproducible code and documented workflows
 - Appropriate licensing and contributor information